 “The fine art market represents a different group of people – and I hazard to say this – more considered, more long term.
-There is, for me, a larger conversation located in what work, why and its perceived legacy – long term relevance etc…” bhagat explained when asked about some of his concerns about online marketplaces.
+There is, for me, a larger conversation located in what works, why and its perceived legacy – long term relevance etc…” bhagat explained when asked about some of his concerns about online marketplaces.

 Taylor’s scouting and curation methods could also contribute to solving another problem. bhagat says in addition to exposure and representation, there’s the issue of trends and relevance and that outside South Africa, the region isn’t meaningfully to contributing to shaping these yet.
-“The market follows trends, most of which we, here, are not yet part of setting.
-There is also the notion of relevance and contemporaniety – we need systems here that are cognisant and dedicated to following these trends and punt work & artists to that,” he said.
+“The market follows trends, most of which we, here, are not yet part of the setting.
+There is also the notion of relevance and contemporaneity – we need systems here that are cognisant and dedicated to following these trends and punt work & artists to that,” he said.
 “This also speaks to curatorial interventions – the idea that working with a curator that can research, guide, write and market works to markets & shows – bienales, trienales etc.”

 Taylor’s startup is not without competition on the continent and especially at her base in South Africa where there are properties like stateoftheart.co.za.
 Art galleries and individual artists all over the continent also have their standalone websites in different forms all attempting to use the internet to improve connecting buyers to the sellers.
 Without focusing on the eCommerce aspect though, these are more complementary than competition to Guns & Rain.